sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Enforced a more strict separation between the core CoSWID definition and additional usage by moving content to corresponding appendices.
-- Removed artifacts inherited from the reference schema provided by ISO (e.g. NMTOKEN(S))
+- Removed artifacts inherited from the reference schema provided by ISO (e.g., NMTOKEN(S))
 - Simplified the core data definition by removing group and type choices where possible
 - Minor reordering of map members
 - Added a first extension point to address requested flexibility for extensions beyond the